One Day Introduction to Screenwriting

 2.00 – 3.30 ANALYSIS OF A SCREENPLAY + TV EPISODE

-(NB: We will let you know which show the guest will be analysing/discussing so that you can watch in advance of the course.)
+(NB: We will let you know which show Kate will be analysing/discussing so that you can watch in advance of the course.)

-They will also answer questions about their own work.
+Kate will also answer questions about her own work.

 3.30 – BREAK